ipyton/buildingGit/README.md

 # buildingGit
-This is a version control system which is implemnetted by rust
+This is a version control system which is implemnetted by golang